 Workforce Development Agencies

 Industry organizations such as unions, professional 501c6 organizations, and community/academic engagement functions within businesses, are valuable advisers to and advocates of apprenticeship programs.
 We look to our industry partners to ensure programs meet standards, are current, and address employer and employee job expectations.
-When developing new apprenticeship, industry organizations play a significant role in the creating new apprenticeships.
+When developing new apprenticeships, industry organizations play a significant role in creating new apprenticeships.
 Registered apprenticeships must have well-defined minimum skills and competencies requirements, detailed roles and responsibilities, and clearly described OJT to be approved by the California Department of Apprenticeship Standards and the Department of Labor Office of Apprenticeship.
 Our industry partners provide us with the knowledge and experience crucial to apprenticeship development and sustainability.

-For more information about Community Partnerships please contact the
+For more information about Community Partnerships please contact the Apprenticeship office.